 Drugs control us.
 The attitude of agency is that you make choices to control your life.
 I do not suggest this is easy, straight-forward, or without fits-and-starts.
 But addiction is rightly named dependency.
 Agency is the opposite.
+It's the core of independence.
 It is thinking that what matters is your drug-independence from being controlled.